/ May 13, 2026

 The Toyota is the safe choice.
 The Ford is the performance choice.
 The Isuzu is the workhorse choice.
 And the Mazda?
 The Mazda is the choice for people who want something a little bit special.

 Would you take the BT-50 over a Hilux or Ranger?
-Or is the resale value king too hard to ignore?
 Let us know in the comments.

 JOIN THE BAKKIE DEBATE